HustleAirdrops/Pipe-Firestarter-Storage-Node-Auto/README.md

 The interactive menu makes everything simple.
 Here’s what each action lets you do:

 - **🛠️ Install Node:**
-    Set up your storage node for the first time.
-Enter your username and password, save your credentials, and connect your Solana wallet.
+    Set up your storage node for the first time, or import an existing account!
+    - **New Setup:** Enter your username and password, save your credentials, and connect your Solana wallet.
 You’ll need some test SOL (get it [here](https://faucet.solana.com/)) to complete the setup.
+    - **Import:** Already have an account?
+Enter your credentials to import your previous node.

 - **⬆️ Upload Video:**
     Choose from four upload methods: